 If somebody signed up to download your eBook, a simple outreach or connect attempt may go something like this, “Hey, it's Joshua calling from SP Home Run.
 Just a few minutes ago, you signed up to download our eBook on 10 Blankety Blank Ways to Blankety Blank.
 And you mentioned that you’re facing challenges with Blank.
 I just wanted to check and see: Did that eBook download OK for you?
 And see what you were looking for help with?”

 If you successfully connect with a prospect who downloaded your premium content and that person is open to conversation, that person will more than likely at least very briefly tell you what he was looking for help with.

 Other times, you might get someone that replies to the email that went along with your voicemail with something along the lines of, “Yes, it downloaded okay.
 And I’m all set for now.”

 Sometimes there are much more obvious signs with your inbound leads.

-When somebody converts on a landing page to schedule a free consultation, a demo, a needs assessment, a free trial, or a tour, that person is essentially screaming in capital letter to talk with someone from your sales team.
+When somebody converts on a landing page to schedule a free consultation, a demo, a needs assessment, a free trial, or a tour, that person is essentially screaming in capital letters to talk with someone from your sales team.

-About the only two signals that could be more explicit: someone fills out a form to get a quote or talk to sales.
+The only two signals that could be more explicit: someone fills out a form to get a quote or talk to sales.